Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/lacp-resilience-scale-hg/guide.en-gb.md

 ### How to Apply the Change on Your Servers

-When reconfiguring aggregations, the new rule will be applied automatically.
-To activate the new rule, you can also switch to **OLA** mode, then return to the default mode.
+To activate the new rule, you need to [switch to **OLA** mode](/pages/bare_metal_cloud/dedicated_servers/ola-enable-manager), then revert to the default mode.
 Once the new rule is activated, it will no longer be possible to revert to the old configuration.
-Servers delivered after the deployment date will directly benefit from this new rule.
+Servers delivered after the deployment date will immediately benefit from this new rule.

 > [!warning]
-> For the changes to take effect, you must **reconfigure the declared MAC addresses** in your operating system.
+> If you plan on switching to the new aggregation rule, you will need to update the MAC addresses assigned to each bond in your operating system.
 >
-> In case of incorrect configuration in the OS, resilience might not be effective
+> In case of incorrect configuration in the OS, resilience might not be effective.

 ### Benefits